 Online focus groups were conducted to undertake the qualitative aspect of this study.
 Yeoman and McMahon-Beattie (2019) suggest that these new types of focus group utilise the principles of traditional focus groups but have adapted because of technological advancement.
-As a result of interaction between participants focus groups tend to lend themselves to greater dept and breath of discussion and add emotion to the conversation (Gammie et al., 2017).
+As a result of interaction between participants focus groups tend to lend themselves to greater depth and breath of discussion and add emotion to the conversation (Gammie et al., 2017).
 They utilise group dynamics to access rich information from the group's participants (Polit and Beck, 2022).
-Online focus groups facilitated participants to travel (Stewart and Shamdasani, 2017).
+Online focus groups facilitated participation from various geographical regions and in turn eliminated the burden on participants to travel (Stewart and Shamdasani, 2017).
 According to Richard et al. (2021) online focus groups facilitate similar quantity and quality of information collection at a much-reduced cost.

-The target size for focus groups was informed by Polit and Beck (2022) recommendation that groups consisting of 6-12 participants was an optimum size.
-Consistent with evidence-based practice (O.Nyumba et al., 2018), participants were invited to a focus group scheduled for a maximum of two-hour period.
-A semi-structured interview schedule was used whereby the topic guide was developed based on the philosophy of AI and findings from the document review and graduate survey.
+The target size for focus groups was informed by Polit and Beck's (2022) recommendation that groups consisting of 6-12 participants was an optimum size.
+Consistent with evidence-based practice (O.Nyumba et al., 2018), participants were invited to a focus group scheduled for a maximum of a two-hour period.
+A semistructured interview schedule was used whereby the topic guide was developed based on the philosophy of AI and findings from the document review and graduate survey.
 A protocol was developed to guide facilitators for each focus group.
 Each focus group comprised of two facilitators from the research team.
 One facilitator led the group questions and discussions and a co-facilitator provided support to the lead facilitator and participants as required, ensuring all queries raised were addressed and taking notes of key points discussed.
-All focus groups were recorded on the registered zoom account of the principal investigator.
+All focus groups were recorded on the registered Zoom account of the principal investigator.

-3.7.
-Data Analysis
+3.7 Data Analysis